michaelrollins23/SQL_applestore/README.md

 To replicate the analysis or utilize the findings, follow the steps
 below:

-1)Clone the repository to your local machine.
+1) Clone the repository to your local machine.

-2)Set up the necessary environment and install the required dependencies.
+2) Set up the necessary environment and install the required dependencies.

-3)Execute the SQL queries provided in the designated files to extract insights from your own dataset.
+3) Execute the SQL queries provided in the designated files to extract insights from your own dataset.

 ## **Data Sources**